flavi1/0orZ-framework/README.md

 # 0orZ-framework
-a no module php framework
+a no module php framework that implements LightnCandy